-I’m guessing you’ve probably heard of the semi-permanent tattoo–the one that only lasts six weeks or six months.
-Or was that 6 years?
-No one seems to knows for sure because it can’t be done.
-However, what can be done is buy some stock footage of pretty people sporting hip tattoos or hang a shingle saying you're a tattooist who offers temporary inked art.
+We're guessing you’ve probably heard of the semi-permanent tattoo–the one that only lasts six weeks or six months.
+Or was that six years?
+No one seems to knows for sure, because it can’t be done.
+However, what can be done is buy some stock footage of pretty people sporting hip tattoos or hang a sign saying you're a tattooist who offers temporary inked art.

-Lately, I've been wondering why people want a semi-permanent tattoo to begin with.
-So, I did the research and discovered that over 40 percent of American marriages end in divorce and, logically, a higher percentage of long-term serious relationships fail.
-That means that you may have to live with your tattoo longer than your spouse or significant other.
-It's easy to see why the idea of a tattoo with a short lifespan is so appealing to so many people.
+Lately, we've been wondering why people want a semi-permanent tattoo to begin with.
+So, we did the research and discovered studies that have found some 78 percent of people with tattoos regret at least one of them.
+Tattoo regret is very real and it's easy to see why the idea one with a short lifespan is so appealing to so many people.

-Is There Really Such a Thing as a Non-Commital Tattoo?
+Is There Really Such a Thing as a Non-Committal Tattoo?